vianneybacoup/Mindfulness-browsing/README.md

 If you want to control your unconscious self when it comes to binge browsing and limit it to suit your needs, this extension is for you.

 ## Installation
+- Clone the repo
+- `npm run build`
-Clone the repo and follow the [Chrome Extension Documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to use it on your browser.
+- follow the [Chrome Extension Documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to use it on your browser.

 ## Usage
 To execute this logic on a specific website: